A collection of pet articles about your furry friends

 Thunderstorms can be a stressful time for your pets.
 Learn about ways to calm a dog or cat during a storm to help prepare your pet for the unexpected.

-If you're considering bringing home a new pet, you will want to consider these factors before adopting.
+If you're planning on bringing home a new pet, you will want to consider these factors before adopting.

-During the coronavirus pandemic we're home more with our dogs.
+During the Coronavirus pandemic we're home more with our dogs.
 Our dogs enjoy our company but may need quiet time of their own.
-See our tips.

 Pets are integral members of the family.
 So, insure them like family.
 Purchase dog or cat medical insurance to protect your pet against the unexpected!